teone/timeAnalyzer/README.md

 TimeAnalyzer is an AngularJs applicaztion to evaluate the time tracked with Caato TimeTracker

+**Note:**
+This application is in a _pre-alpha_ version.
+At the moment this is absolutely not usable.

 ## Installation

 The application is generated and developed with GruntJs so: